parveen-daffodil/au-privacy-policy/privacy_policy.md

 Provider will make a good faith effort to deal with such Personal Information in accordance with this privacy policy and the principles in the Privacy Act.

-## Disclosing to other organisations using the services
+## Disclosures during use of the services

 Individuals might disclose their Personal Information to Organisations while using the Services.
 For example, an Individual may process a payment through the Service and in doing so, share credit card details with a payment processor.